 - Stir in the enchilada sauce, broth, and Sriracha.
 Bring to a boil; reduce heat and simmer until reduced by half, 20 to 25 minutes.
 Season to taste with salt and pepper.
 Keep warm over low heat.

 - While the sauce is simmering, in a medium saucepan or skillet, heat oil until shimmering.
-Add onions and green chiles and heat until the onions have softened, about 5 to 7 minutes.
+Add onions and green chilies and heat until the onions have softened, about 5 to 7 minutes.

 - Working with 1 tortilla at a time, add a heaping ¼ cup of the chicken filling to a tortilla.
 Roll the tortilla around the filling, gently pressing it evenly through the rolled tortilla.
 Place the rolled tortilla seam-side down on the sauce in the baking dish.